Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 The `userData` property is intended to 'future proof' this specification by allowing a field for users to place arbitrary data.
 If no data is provided, this property should resolve into an empty object (`{}`).

 ### jsonLd (required)
 The `jsonLd` property is another 'future proof' property.
-It's intended to capture [JSON-LD](https://json-ld.org/) structure data following [Schema.org](https://schema.org/) data.
+It is intended to capture [JSON-LD](https://json-ld.org/) structured data following [Schema.org](https://schema.org/) schema.
 The recommended schema model is the [CreativeWork](https://schema.org/CreativeWork) model.
 If no JSON-LD data is desired, this property should resolve into an empty object (`{}`).

 ### category (optional)
 The `category` property should contain a string of data.
 This is optional data, and when provided, can be used by the display software to easily categorize the token.
 If not used, this property should resolves to an empty string (`""`).